nette/http/readme.md

 getSanitizedName(): string
 --------------------------
 Returns the sanitized file name.
 It contains only ASCII characters `[a-zA-Z0-9.-]`.
-If the image is in JPEG, PNG, GIF, or WebP format, it also has the correct file extension (since version 3.0.5).
+If the name does not contain such characters, it returns 'unknown'.
+If the file is JPEG, PNG, GIF, or WebP image, it returns the correct file extension.

 getSize(): int
 --------------